Dialysis

 Print this page

+There are 2 types of dialysis – haemodialysis and peritoneal dialysis.
 The following videos from Kidney Health NZ explain the treatment options for chronic kidney disease.
 These include haemodialysis, peritoneal dialysis, transplantation and supportive care.

-The videos can be found on this Kidney Health NZ resource page(external link) and are available in several languages.
+The videos can be found on this Kidney Health NZ resource page(external link) and are available in several languages (te reo Māori, Samoan, Tongan, Tuvaluan and Mandarin).

 Haemodialysis (haemo means blood) is a type of dialysis used to treat kidney disease.
-With this treatment, the blood is filtered outside the body using a dialysis machine (also called a kidney machine).
+With this treatment, the blood is filtered outside your body using a dialysis machine (also called a kidney machine).
 When you “go on the machine” needles connected to tubes are put into a special vein in your arm called a fistula (which is made by a small surgical operation).

 The blood flows through these tubes out of your body into a filter (called a dialyser) attached to the dialysis machine and back into your body.
 Your blood goes round and round through the filter, just as it does with a normal kidney.